SirRuBick/nvim/README.md

 -[] learn to use neogit
--[] dadbob ui close should also close dbout and sql query -[] rmagatti/auto-session to replace persistence.nvim
+-[] dadbob ui close should also close dbout and sql query -[] rmagatti/auto-session to replace persistence.nvim -[] Can you random between sub-colorschemes like nordfox?

 ### Plugins to explore
 | Section  | Plugins |